Will the WISTEM program take place in 2024?

 We are thrilled to host our eighth annual Women’s Inclusion in Science, Technology, Engineering & Mathematics (WISTEM) program!
 WISTEM is intended for students who are high school juniors (or equivalent) and are committed to the inclusion of women in STEM.

 Could I participate in the residential/online portion of the program only?

-No, WISTEM students must agree to participate in the ENTIRETY of the residential AND online components in order to be accepted to WISTEM.
-We want to acknowledge that we do not have a date confirmed for the residential component of the program; however, our hope is to host this in-person component in the Fall.
+No, WISTEM students must agree to participate in the entirety of the residential and online components in order to be accepted to WISTEM.

 What will be included in the WISTEM Online program?
 How much time can I expect to dedicate to the program?